 5.3 Ice

-The strongest ice storm swept from January 4 to 10, 1998 through the southeastern regions of Canada and the northeastern United States.
-Then 44 people died, nearly 1000 towers of high-voltage power lines were knocked down.
+A severe ice storm swept through the southeastern regions of Canada and the northeastern United States from January 4 to January 10, 1998.
+Then 44 people died, almost 1000 towers of high-voltage power lines were toppled.
 The thickness of ice deposits in some places reached 12 cm!
-The total damage is estimated at $ 5-7 billion.
+The total damage is estimated at 5-7 billion dollars.

 5.4 Rainbow